US report criticizes FEMA response to Maria in Puerto Rico

-SAN JUAN, Puerto Rico (AP) — A federal report has found that problems including staff shortages and lack of trained personnel slowed the U.S. government response to Hurricane Maria in Puerto Rico.
+SAN JUAN, Puerto Rico (AP) — A federal report published Tuesday found that staff shortages and a lack of trained personnel slowed the U.S. government response to Hurricane Maria, a storm estimated to have killed nearly 3,000 people in Puerto Rico.

-The U.S. Government Accountability Office said Tuesday that 54 percent of federal emergency personnel were not qualified for their positions in October 2017, a month after the Category 4 hurricane the U.S. territory.
-The report also stated there were logistical challenges given Puerto Rico’s location and noted that the Federal Emergency Management Agency had to assume many responsibilities of the local government given the loss of power and communications.
+The U.S. Government Accountability Office said 54 percent of federal emergency personnel were not qualified to do the rescue work in October 2017, a month after the Category 4 hurricane hit the U.S. territory.
+The report also states there were logistical challenges given Puerto Rico’s location and noted that the Federal Emergency Management Agency had to assume many of the local government’s responsibilities given the loss of power and communications.

-Officials also said that federal, state and local official struggled to find temporary housing for those affected by the hurricane.
+Christopher Currie, the GAO’s director of emergency management issues, said in a phone interview that FEMA was already stretched thin by responding to hurricanes Harvey and Irma, as well as California wildfires.

-Maria hit on Sept.
-20 and caused more than an estimated $100 billion in damage.
+“The response in Florida, Texas and California was about what we planned for,” he said.
+“In Puerto Rico, obviously, it was a much, much different story.”

 Most Read Nation & World Stories